 SeMS is:

-• based on a risk-driven framework designed to embed security within your operations and culture
+- based on a risk-driven framework designed to embed security within your operations and culture

-• suitable for any entity within the aviation sector, regardless of size or operation
+- suitable for any entity within the aviation sector, regardless of size or operation

-• an enabler for the UK Civil Aviation Authority (CAA) as it develops a flexible, risk-based oversight regime
+- an enabler for the UK Civil Aviation Authority (CAA) as it develops a flexible, risk-based oversight regime

 Our SeMS mission statement

-A Security Management System (SeMS) enables an organisation to identify and manage its own security risks in a proactive manner, with an effective security culture as the bedrock.
-SeMS provides top down assurance that the security measures taken to manage those risks are effective, on the basis that:
+A SeMS enables organisations to proactively identify and manage their own security risks, with a strong and positive security culture as its foundation.
+SeMS provides top-down assurance that the measures taken to manage those risks are effective, based on the principles that:

-• a positive security culture is embedded across the organisation
+- A positive security culture is embedded across the organisation;

-Close Our SeMS mission statement
+Our SeMS Strategy

 Implementing SeMS